maximedrn/opensea-automatic-bulk-upload-and-sale/README.md

 # Changelog

+### Version 1.7.8:
+ * Correction of the listing on Polygon when the option "Upload and Sale" is selected.

+<details>
+  <summary>Earlier versions.</summary>

-## Version 1.7.7:
+### Version 1.7.7:
  * You can now choose whether you want to configure your wallet manually or not.
  * Minor changes.

-<details>
-  <summary>Earlier versions.</summary>

 ### Version 1.7.6:
  * Fixed failure of the contract signature on Polygon blockchain. **[#288](https://github.com/maximedrn/opensea-automatic-bulk-upload-and-sale/issues/288)**.